-No. Currently, we do not fulfill orders online, although you may search some of our inventory here.
+No. Currently, we do not fulfill orders online, although you may search a portion of our inventory here.
 To ensure product availability before stopping in, call us at 651-690-1692.
 If getting to the shop is difficult for you, we're happy to arrange a mail order.

 We also offer a frequent shopper punch card.
 You receive a punch for every $10 you spend.
 Once the card is filled, you may use it as a 15% off coupon on a future visit.
 We can also save your punches or "points" virtually at the register using the fivestars program!
 As with our regular 10% off coupons, this discount is not valid with other coupons, sales, or special offers.